 General coronavirus travel questions

 In this section we look at the best of rest.
-What exactly do travel corridors mean?
 What does the future of air travel look like, and how has COVID-19 changed people’s attitudes towards travel?

 What is a ‘workation’?

 This year, some 47 per cent of full time British employees have done some work from home, and it’s becoming clear that as long as the WiFi’s good, they can feasibly work from anywhere.
 Enter the workation: a break that combines work with a holiday.
 One of 2020’s travel buzzwords, it could be a trend that’s here to stay if working from home continues to thrive.